Breakfast Pizza

 5 from 8 votes

 When it comes to easy breakfast recipes, this Breakfast Pizza tops the list!
-With just a few ingredients and a homemade sauce, this pizza is the best!
+Easy to make and topped with all of your breakfast favorites!

 Prep Time: 15 minutes